Welcome to ShogiShack!

 If you want to get better at Shogi, learn more about it, or just simply enjoy taking a shot at new things, this is the site for you!!!

 If you want to know the basic movement of each shogi pieces or learn the rules, you will not find them on this site.
-You can go to www.wikipedia.org and enter "Shogi" in the search box.
-They do a great job of explaining those stuff.
+You can go to Wikipedia and enter "Shogi" in the search box.
+They do a great job of explaining those stuff. (or you can go to Youtube and watch this video)

 However, learning Shogi play rule is only the first step for enjoying this game.